 20 Blessed are ye that sow beside all waters, that send forth thither the feet of the ox and the ass.

 The chapter ends with the promise of an expectant end.
-For hundreds of years these promises that the forsaken land would be fruitful again probably seemed hard to believe.
+For hundreds of years these promises that the forsaken land of Israel would be fruitful again probably seemed hard to believe.
 Now however, the barren land is blossoming again.
 Yet, this is merely a sneak preview of coming attractions.
 Isaiah says in that day, the farmers who sow and have livestock—or in other words, the common people—are going to be blessed.
 They will be blessed because a King will rule in righteousness. (v 1) This King is going to look out for the little guy.
 The limousine liberals of our day like to say they are for the little guy, but their actions prove otherwise.
 They have been steering us towards socialism for decades now, a system which has failed everywhere else it has ever been tried.
 The truth is, no system of government can solve all our problems because each system of government needs to be administered by people—people who have a fallen nature.
 The governed have a fallen nature as well, which complicates the matter further.
 The system that worked the best for Israel was theocracy.
 When Samuel judged Israel, he led the people based on his relationship with God.
 Although he never used his position to enrich himself in any way, the people rebelled and demanded a king.
 Monarchy proved to be a stronger form of government that the people could not rebel against so easily, but the power affected the heart of the king.
 It was Lord Acton who said power corrupts, and absolute power corrupts absolutely.
 Today, there are a plethora of different systems of government in place on planet earth.
 The public discourse on the merits of these various forms of government is in actuality a war of ideas and information, which is part of the larger spiritual war for the soul of mankind.
 It is a war between God and Satan and we are what they are fighting over—you and me—human beings.
 Socialism posits that man can solve all his problems and create a utopia without God’s help.
 In fact, socialism posits that God is a myth that only foolish people believe in.
 In socialist countries, the state is the religion of the people.
 Marx called religion ‘the opiate of the people’.
 However, Christian countries have always had the most freedom and the highest standard of living.
 Communist, or socialist countries, on the other hand, always have the least amount of freedom and the weakest economies.
 The problem, however, is not so much the form of government as the people doing the governing (in addition to those who are governed).
 Collectivism would work fine if godly people were administrating it and the proletariat was made up of hard-working godly people as well.
 IF.
 The problem is, the heart is deceitful above all things, and desperately wicked.
 (Jer 17:9) Jesus has a solution for this problem.
 When our King rules in righteousness, we will have both a theocracy and a monarchy rolled into one; the vile person will no longer be called liberal (v 5), and the father of lies will be locked up.
 (Rev 20) When Christianity is the worldwide religion, the citizenry will be responsible and well behaved.
 It will be like Camelot, only better—it will be like heaven on earth.
 Those who put their trust in Christ today will rule beside Him tomorrow when He returns.
 If you want to be part of his kingdom, pray this prayer: